-Focusing of competencies may be done either by choosing electives in the fourth and fifth semesters (15 ECTS points) or by choosing one of the three profiles - Nanotechnology, Embedded Control Systems or Dynamic Mechatronic Systems.
+Focusing of competencies may be done either by choosing electives in the fourth, fifth and sixth semesters (20 ECTS points in total).
+The courses will be in the domain of the MCI research, -e.g.: Nanotechnology, Embedded Control Systems or Dynamic Mechatronic Systems.